wherby/docs/docs/src/main/paradox/apicall/index.md

 ## Issue

-In the workflow, the account number page is laoding:
+In the workflow, the account number page is loading:

 ![Loading for](pic/loading.png)